Russmania101/ECE434_Russell_Johnson/hw01/ReadMe.md

     - ./EtchASketch.py
     - it will prompt you to enter the screen size and initial cursor position
     - it wll then print out instructions
+    -
+    -
+Well done.
+Be sure to do a chmod +x on you file so it will execute.

+Score:  10/10